microsoft/pxt-arcade/docs/test/skillmap/sparks/sparks1.md

 **Ready to start coding?**

-Let's set the scene of a cave near the mountains.
+Let's set the scene of a cave near the mountains during the coldest of winters.

 - :tree: Go to the ``||scene: Scene||`` category **in the toolbox** and grab <br/>